-Every cat has her own grooming ritual, but most begin with licking of the mouth, chin, and whiskers first.
+Every cat has her own grooming ritual, but most begin with the licking of the mouth, chin, and whiskers first.
 That's followed by each shoulder and foreleg.
 She'll then wash both flanks and hind legs, the genitals, and then her tail from tip to stern.

-Kitty uses a dampened forepaw to scrub face, head and ears, and redampens her paw by licking after every few swipes.
+Kitty uses a dampened forepaw to scrub face, head, and ears and redampens her paw by licking after every few swipes.
 She'll switch paws depending on which side she's washing.

 Next, she'll scratch with rear claws to clean and groom the neck and ears.
-She nibbles on rear claws to keep them groomed, and both nibbles and claws objects to file front claws into shape.
+She nibbles on rear claws to keep them groomed, and both nibbles and claws object to file front claws into shape.

 Mutual grooming expresses the friendly relationship between cats.
 It also helps kitties get grooming attention to hard-to-reach areas of the body, usually the head and neck regions.

 However, mutual grooming is more of a social activity than a hygienic one.
 Grooming another cat expresses comfort, companionship, and even love.
-Cats that groom an owner's hair, lick your arm, and accept the owner's petting actually are engaging in mutual grooming that expresses utmost trust and affection.
+Cats that groom an owner's hair, lick your arm and accept the owner's petting actually are engaging in mutual grooming that expresses utmost trust and affection.
 You are kitty-blessed!

 Of course, cats may need human help from time to time.
 Find out more about kitty grooming supplies in this great article.